-Cumulative final (25%): The final will be taken remotely using Canvas (see course schedule for test date).
-It will be cumulative.
+Cumulative final (30%): The final will be taken in class using Canvas (see course schedule for test date).
+It will be open book-open notes.
+Two notes pages (use front and back) are permitted.
 The exam will comprise 35 items pertaining to material covered throughout this course.
-Make sure your laptap (use Chrome or Firefox) and calculator is in good working order prior to taking the exam.
+Make sure your laptap (use Chrome or Firefox) and calculator are in good working order prior to taking the exam.
 Have a "plan b" in place in the event of issues.
 If you do run into trouble, you'll still need to complete the exam, so please be sure to plan ahead.

 - The final must be taken as scheduled per the date listed in the course schedule (below). - You'll have 120 minutes to complete the exam. - You are expected to start/finish the test on time.
-Anyone starting late will not be able to receive extra time. - You are expected to work independently.
+Anyone starting late will not be able to receive extra time.
+Anyone starting more than 10 minutes late will have their final score reduced by 1 point per minute late. - You are expected to work independently.
 Not doing so is considered a breach of UNH academic honesty policies. - To receive credit, when you've answered all items, you'll need to be sure to hit the "submit quiz" button on your screen. - To prepare, review the materials you used to prepare for Quests (e.g., learning objectives, lecture PDFs/notes, practice problems, your text) and prepare any note sheets you will use.
 I've also made practice tests available for you to complete as well (available on Canvas).
 To refresh your memory, practice tests will include items that concern all prior chapters (excepting the last two most recently-covered topics in chapters 10 and 13).
-Practice tests do not count toward your final grade. - To complete the final you will need a reliable laptop or tablet.
+Practice tests do not count toward your final grade. - To complete the final you will need a reliable laptop or tablet that supports access to the Internet and upto-date applications compatible with the UNH learning management system (Canvas).
 I do not recommend using a mobile device.
-If you do, do so at your own risk. that supports access to the Internet and up-to-date applications compatible with the UNH learning management system (Canvas).
+If you do, do so at your own risk.
 For all uses of Canvas (especially quizzes and tests) UNH CIS recommends using Firefox or Chrome. - Evaluation: One point per item.
 Your score will be available as soon as possible after the exam.
 If you have questions about your work, you may review the exam with me privately in conference by appointment.